isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 #### 3. Do travellers need to show proof of travel insurance purchase when they apply for the ATP or RGL?
 What documents do they need to submit to show that they are insured?

-With effect from 1 February 2021, 0000 hrs (Singapore time), visitors who apply to enter Singapore under the ATP and RGLs will have to declare, at the point of ATP application, that they will purchase travel insurance with minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs prior to travel to Singapore.
+Visitors who apply to enter Singapore under the ATP and RGLs will have to declare, at the point of ATP application, that they will purchase travel insurance with minimum coverage of S$30,000 for COVID-19-related medical treatment and hospitalisation costs prior to travel to Singapore.
 They are required to bring along an electronic or physical copy of their insurance policy before departing for Singapore.

 #### 4. Must the insurance be bought prior to their travel to Singapore?
 Can travellers purchase it upon arrival in Singapore?

-Yes, the insurance must  be bought prior to their travel to Singapore.
+The insurance must  be bought prior to their travel to Singapore.

 #### 5. Are foreign travellers entitled to use public hospitals?

-Foreign travellers who test positive for COVID-19  receive care in private hospitals.

-#### 6. What does the S$30,000 requirement cover?

-The S$30,000 minimum insurance requirement refers to coverage for COVID-19-related medical treatment and hospitalisation costs.
+Hospitals are assigned based on operational considerations.
+Patients who have been tested positive for COVID-19 are not permitted to choose their hospital.

-#### 7. What is the basis of setting the minimum insurance coverage requirement at S$30,000?
+#### 6. What is the basis of setting the minimum insurance coverage requirement at S$30,000?

 The requirement is based on COVID-19 bill sizes at private hospitals.

-#### 8. How much are the typical hospital bills?

-The cost of COVID-19 treatment varies depending on the patient’s clinical condition.
-The insurance coverage was sized to cover the majority of COVID-19 hospital bills in private hospitals.

-#### 9. How much are the premiums?
+#### 7. How much are the premiums?

 The premiums would depend on factors such as the country/region from which the traveller is departing from, the length of the trip and/or factors such as the travellers’ age.
 More details can be found on the respective insurers’ websites.

-#### 10. Will this requirement cover all short-term visitors?
+#### 8. Will this requirement cover all short-term visitors?
 How about short-term visitors from the other travel lanes?

 The Government will review whether to extend the requirement to short-term visitors from other countries, taking into consideration the availability of products in the insurance market.

-#### 11. Do recovered COVID-19 visitors need to buy insurance?
+#### 9. Do recovered COVID-19 visitors need to buy insurance?
 How about vaccinated travellers?

 Yes, both recovered and vaccinated foreign travellers need to buy insurance before travel to Singapore.
 There is still a risk that these travellers can get the COVID-19 infection, and require medical attention or hospitalisation for evaluation.

-#### 12. Should the COVID-19 treatment cost go beyond $30,000, who will pay the excess?
+#### 10. Should the COVID-19 treatment cost go beyond $30,000, who will pay the excess?

 As per existing practice, travellers will have to pay for their own treatment costs beyond insurance coverage.

 Visitors and/or hosts will be required to declare, at the point of application, that they have purchased or will be purchasing travel insurance that meets MOH’s minimum coverage requirements for the duration of their stay in Singapore, and will pay for any treatment costs beyond the insurance coverage, before being given approval to travel to Singapore.

-#### 13. Would Long Term Pass Holders be required to buy insurance?
+#### 11. Would Long Term Pass Holders be required to buy insurance?

 With effect from 1 Jan 2021, all Work Permit and S Pass holders entering Singapore must be covered by insurance for COVID-19 treatment if the pass holder develops COVID-19 symptoms or test positive within 14 days of arrival into Singapore.